microsoft/theme-converter-for-vs/README.md

 # VSThemeConverter
  This is a CLI tool that takes in a VS Code theme’s json file and converts it into a VS theme.

+ ## Prerequisite:
+ 1. VS Code
+ 2. VS 2022 Preview 3 or later

  ## Using the tool
 1. Clone the repo and build the solution.
 2. Open command line in Admin mode.
 3. Go to the `vs-theme-converter\VSCodeThemeImporter\VSCodeThemeImporter\bin\Debug\netcoreapp3.1`.
+4. Get the theme file with steps described in section `Getting a theme's json file`
-4. Run VSCodeThemeImporter.exe <theme_json_file_path> <vs_install_dir>
+5. Run VSCodeThemeImporter.exe <theme_json_file_path> <vs_install_dir>
-5. For example, my command would be:
+6. For example, my command would be:
 `./VSCodeThemeImporter.exe "C:\Users\foo\Documents\Nord.json" "C:\Program Files\Microsoft Visual Studio\2022\Preview" `
 6. This command will launch a patched VS. You can select your new theme from the Tools -> Options -> General page.
-7. Play around with your theme and let us know what you think!

 ### Getting a theme's json file
 1. Open VS Code.